scrapy/scrapy/docs/topics/media-pipeline.rst

 Using the Images Pipeline
 =========================

-Using the :class:`ImagesPipeline` is a lot like using the :class:`FilesPipeline`, except the default field names used are different: you use ``image_urls`` for the image URLs of an item and it will populate an ``images`` field for the information about the downloaded images.
+Using the :class:`~images.ImagesPipeline` is a lot like using the :class:`~files.FilesPipeline`, except the default field names used are
+different: you use ``image_urls`` for the image URLs of an item and it will populate an ``images`` field for the information about the downloaded images.

-The advantage of using the :class:`ImagesPipeline` for image files is that you can configure some extra functions like generating thumbnails and filtering the images based on their size.
+The advantage of using the :class:`~images.ImagesPipeline` for image files is that you can configure some extra functions like generating thumbnails and filtering the images based on their size.

 The Images Pipeline uses `Pillow`_ for thumbnailing and normalizing images to JPEG/RGB format, so you need to install this library in order to use it.